 What is the purpose of a walker?

 Impairments, whether temporary or permanent, can make movement difficult.
 You may feel unstable and even fall without some support.
-A basic walker consists of a metal frame that can help support you, give you balance, and allow you to walk with a normal gait.
+A basic walker is an assistive device that consists of a metal frame that can help support you, give you balance, and allow you to walk with a normal gait.

 Conditions that necessitate a walker might include the following: